github/codeql/docs/language/codeql-cli/using-the-codeql-cli/testing-custom-queries.rst

 For failures that are harder to debug, you can import ``EmptyThen.testproj`` into CodeQL for VS Code, execute ``EmptyThen.ql``, and view the results in the ``Test.java`` example code.
-For more information, see ":doc:`Analyzing your projects
+For more information, see ":ref:`Analyzing your projects
-<codeql-for-visual-studio-code:analyzing-your-projects>`" in the CodeQL for VS Code
+<analyzing-your-projects>`" in the CodeQL for VS Code
 help.

 Further reading
 ---------------

-- ":doc:`CodeQL queries
+- ":ref:`CodeQL queries
-  <writing-codeql-queries:codeql-queries/index>`"
+  <codeql-queries>`"
-- ":doc:`Testing CodeQL queries in Visual Studio Code <codeql-for-visual-studio-code:testing-codeql-queries-in-visual-studio-code>`"
+- ":ref:`Testing CodeQL queries in Visual Studio Code <testing-codeql-queries-in-visual-studio-code>`"